shill1729/markovChains/README.md

 ## Features

-- [x] simulating both discrete and continuous time Markov chains
+- [x] Simulating both discrete and continuous time Markov chains
-- [x] estimating the transition matrices of discrete and continuous time chains
+- [x] Estimating the transition matrices of discrete and continuous time chains
-- [x] computing the stationary distribution if it exists of DTMCs
+- [x] Computing the stationary distribution if it exists of DTMCs
-- [ ] computing the stationary distribution if it exists of DTMCs
+- [ ] Computing the stationary distribution if it exists of DTMCs
-- [ ] common transition matrix functions available for quickly populating matrices
+- [ ] Common transition matrix functions available for quickly populating matrices
-- [ ] more to come...
+- [ ] More to come...

 ## Table of contents
 1. [Installation](#installation)